DataDog/datadog-api-client-ruby/docs/v1/LogsIndexesApi.md

 api_instance = DatadogAPIClient::V1::LogsIndexesApi.new
 name = 'name_example' # String | Name of the log index.
 opts = {
-  body: DatadogAPIClient::V1::LogsIndex.new # LogsIndex | Object containing the new `LogsIndex`.
+  body: DatadogAPIClient::V1::LogsIndexUpdateRequest.new # LogsIndexUpdateRequest | Object containing the new `LogsIndexUpdateRequest`.
 }

 begin